Rantanen/intercom/CONTRIBUTING.md

 ### Compile time

-Compile time code is defined in `interop-attributes`.
-These attributes, such as `[com_interface]` or `[com_impl]` get expanded during the compilation of the depending code.
+Compile time code is defined in `intercom-attributes` and `intercom-build`.
+The attributes, such as `[com_interface]` or `[com_impl]` get expanded during the compilation of the depending code while the build utilities are invoked during the build process.

-As the compile time code is expanded during compilation, the code is able to both inspect the current source being compiled and emit new code to be compiled.
-This enables Intercom to define virtual tables and delegation methods for the COM calls.
+As the compile time code is executed during compilation, the code is able to both inspect the current source being compiled and emit new code to be compiled.
+This enables Intercom to define virtual tables and delegation methods for the intercom calls as well as affect the way the final library is compiled.

 The major disadvantage with the compile time code is that it's complex.
+Especially the attribute code.
 The code needs to examine the depending code through its AST and make decisions based on this.
 Decisions which result in more code being generated and compiled.
 As a result the code needs to consider not only things that are but also things that might be in various different user libraries that use the attributes.

 ### External

-Finally there's the external code in `interop-utils`.
+Finally there's the external code in `intercom-cli`.
 This code has no runtime dependency on any depending code.

-As there's no compile or runtime dependency between the depending code using the Intercom library and the `intercom-utils` module, the code in this module has no way to affect the dependent code.
+As there's no compile or runtime dependency between the depending code using the Intercom library and the `intercom-cli` module, the code in this module has no way to affect the dependent code.

-Instead what the code is able to do is to inspect the code base similar to compile time code, but instead of emitting new bits of code based on the inspection the `intercom-utils` are able to emit various other artifacts such as IDL files or manifests.
+Instead what the code is able to do is to inspect the code base similar to compile time code, but instead of emitting new bits of code based on the inspection the `intercom-cli` are able to emit various other artifacts such as IDL files or manifests.

 ## Tests

+Intercom includes two kinds of tests: Rust unit tests and cross-language integration tests.
+The Rust unit tests are very similar to those of other crates and usually placed in the source files.
+Some crates, such as `intercom-attributes` define the tests in a separate tests folder.

-Currently our test harness is quite lacking.
-The most important tests are the integration tests under the [test](test) directory.
-These tests include a Rust test COM server using Intercom and various COM clients implemented in other languages.
+The integration tests reside in the [Test](test) directory.
+These tests include a Rust test intercom server called `test_lib` and various intercom clients implemented in other languages.

-Unfortunately as the tests are written in other languages, they are not covered under `cargo test`.
+Unfortunately as the integration tests are written in other languages, they are not covered under `cargo test`.
 Instead the test projects need to be compiled and executed separately.

-There is a [`test.ps1`](scripts/test.ps1) script for AppVeyor currently.
-At some point we should extend cross-platform testing over to Travis which should result in a test.sh script to run the tests.
-However both of these scripts are designed to work on their respective CI servers.
+Currently there is no clean way to execute the tests.
+AppVeyor uses a combination of [`ci.bat`](scripts/ci.bat) and [`test.ps1`](scripts/test.ps1) to execute these while Travis uses `cmake` and running the resulting `cpp-raw` binary manually.

+Once the cross-platform support stabilizes a bit, we should implement a simple to run test to execute all tests supported on the current platform.